unixorn/awesome-zsh-plugins/README.md

 * [gentoo](https://github.com/ikelos/gentoo-zsh-theme) - Breaks out oh-my-zsh gentoo theme to a separate repo for non-omz users.
 * [geometry](https://github.com/geometry-zsh/geometry) - A minimal ZSH theme based on Avit and Pure that displays a lot of `git` information and is composable and customizable.
 * [geometryHostInfo](https://github.com/Fuzen-py/GeometryHostInfo) Adds host info to the [geometry](https://github.com/geometry-zsh/geometry) theme.
+* [gimbo](https://github.com/gimbo/gimbo.zsh-theme) - A variant of [purepower](https://github.com/romkatv/dotfiles-public/blob/master/.purepower) with more features, a little eye candy and a context-sensitive extra line.
+Includes `git` status decorations.
 * [girazz](https://github.com/mdentremont/girazz) - A modification to the gnzh theme which adds `vi` mode to the right prompt.
 * [git-prompt](https://github.com/olivierverdier/zsh-git-prompt) - Displays information about the current `git` repository.
 In particular the branch name, difference with remote branch, number of files staged or changed, etc.
 * [gitsome](https://github.com/mtully/gitsome) - Super simple prompt with `git` info, optimized for the [Flat Terminal](https://github.com/ahmetsulek/flat-terminal) color scheme.